Britain and France escalate war of words after dozens drown in Channel tragedy - KESQ

 Asked why the UK attracts so many illegal migrants, Darmanin pointed to Britain’s methods of managing migration and its thriving labor market.
 “There’s obviously mismanagement of immigration in Britain,” he said.

+In the coming days, Darmanin will be holding meetings on better preventing “arrivals on French soil” coming from southern, northern and eastern migration routes, President Macron told reporters Thursday.
+By the time these migrants reach the English Channel it “is already too late” he said of the deadly crossing.

+Macron said France would continue to use drones and reservists in response to the situation — and seek extra mobilization from UK forces.
+Both France and the UK must work together dismantling the smugglers networks, he said.

-The UK’s Immigration Minister Kevin Foster meanwhile, told the BBC Thursday that the government is determined to “smash” the “really evil business model” of people-smuggling.
+The UK’s Immigration Minister Kevin Foster meanwhile, told the BBC Thursday that his government is also determined to “smash” the “really evil business model” of people-smuggling.

 That included looking to increase penalties for smuggling to life in prison, and improve “safe” immigration routes directly from zones of conflict or refugee camps, he said.
 Foster added that the UK has started paying France $72 million in installments to tackle the crisis.